CDCL Director: Professor J. Russell

 Current projects in the CDCL

 A. Future thinking and the development of imagination in young children.
-If you have a child aged between four and six-and-a-half years you can help us with this study (see below).
+If you have a child aged between three-and-a-half and six-and-a-half years you can help us with this study (see below).

 B. What do babies understand about other people’s goal directed actions?
 At what age are infants able to perform goal-directed actions themselves?
 If you have a baby aged between 5 and 24 months you may be able to help us answer these questions (see below).